Puerto Ricans in New York City: Late 20th century and early 21st century

-New York State overall has also resumed its net in-migration of Puerto Rican Americans since 2006, a dramatic reversal from being the only state to register a decrease in its Puerto Rican population between 1990 and 2000.
-The Puerto Rican population of New York State, still the largest in the United States, is estimated by the U.S. Census Bureau to have increased from 1,070,558 in 2010 to 1,103,067 in 2013.
-New York State gained more Puerto Rican migrants from Puerto Rico as well as from elsewhere on the mainland between 2006 and 2012 than any other state in absolute numbers.
-Also, unlike the initial pattern of migration several decades ago, this second Puerto Rican migration into New York and surrounding states is being driven by movement not only into New York City proper, but also into the city's surrounding suburban areas, such that the New York City Metropolitan Area gained the highest number of additional Puerto Rican Americans of any metropolitan area between 2010 and 2016, to 1,494,670 in 2016.
+New York State overall also resumed its net in-migration of Puerto Rican Americans for a brief period beginning in 2006, a dramatic reversal from being the only state to register a decrease in its Puerto Rican population between 1990 and 2000.
+While the Puerto Rican population of New York State remains the largest in the United States, U.S. Census Bureau results show that it decreased from 1,070,558 in 2010 to 1,000,674 in 2020.
+Growth and decline within this period was uneven: New York State is estimated to have gained more Puerto Rican migrants from Puerto Rico as well as from elsewhere on the mainland between 2006 and 2012 than any other state in absolute numbers, though gains appear to have been erased in the latter half of the decade.
+Also, unlike the initial pattern of migration several decades ago, the second Puerto Rican migration into New York and surrounding states increasingly involved the surrounding suburbs.
+The New York City Metropolitan Area was estimated to have gained the highest number of additional Puerto Rican Americans of any metropolitan area between 2010 and 2016, growing to 1,494,670 in 2016; however, that number declined to 1,072,950 in 2022, suggesting that many of those migrants did not permanently settle in the region.

 Northern New Jersey has also received a robust influx of Puerto Rican migration in the 21st century, given its proximity to both New York City's and Philadelphia's Puerto Rican establishments.
 Within the metropolitan area surrounding New York City, Paterson and Newark in New Jersey are important homes for Puerto Rican Americans.
 Jose "Joey" Torres was elected mayor of Paterson in 2014, where he had served two prior terms as mayor as well; while Luis A. Quintana, born in Añasco, Puerto Rico, was sworn in as Newark's first Latino mayor in November 2013, assuming the unexpired term of Cory Booker, who vacated the position to become a U.S. Senator from New Jersey.
 However, as Puerto Ricans continue to climb the socioeconomic ladder and to enter professional occupations in greater numbers, they are also purchasing homes in New Jersey's more affluent suburban towns.
-After Hurricane Maria struck Puerto Rico in September 2017, devastating the infrastructure of the island, New York State was expected to be the likeliest destination for Puerto Rican migrants to the U.S. mainland when premised upon family ties, with New Jersey being the third likeliest destination.
+After Hurricane Maria struck Puerto Rico in September 2017, devastating the infrastructure of the island, New York State was expected to be the likeliest destination for Puerto Rican migrants to the mainland when premised upon family ties, with New Jersey being the third likeliest destination.
 The 5.6 million Puerto Ricans living stateside in 2017, were largely concentrated in Florida, NY and NJ; 20% in Florida, 20% in New York, and 8% in New Jersey.

 2019 was the first time in 15 years when New York was not in the top ten destinations for people leaving Puerto Rico.
-In 2019, New York was ranked 11th.
+In 2019, New York was ranked 11th, with Florida by far registering the largest share - more than 7 times as many Puerto Ricans arrived in Florida compared with New York that year.